 If there was one thing I didn't really enjoy about this film, it is Adrian trying to pursue Trinh and in his attempts at falling in love with her.
 I didn't buy into it and thus, I was glad that it didn't become an additional and overarching storyline, as the movie didn't need it.

 Right after Mork & Mindy had ended in 1982, in addition to Popeye and The World According to Garp, he did star in movies that weren't necessarily huge multi-million dollar blockbusters, but low-key and low-budget affairs during the early to mid- 1980s.
 Some I enjoyed, though with others I'd wished they were a lot better.
+Though it took him around 5 years for Robin to make that breakthrough of which he had further sustained up until the late 1990s, at least with this offering, along with a great script, it fully showcased his dramatic, as well as improvisational comedic talents.
 If there was one movie that really put Robin Williams on the Hollywood movie map, and virtually established his film career, then I'm glad that movie was and is Good Morning, Vietnam'.

 Even if you are not the biggest fan or follower of his work, but show an interest in the theme and subject matter itself, then one ought to appreciate this sterling effort.

 He needed a breakout hit, and to show that the success of Mork & Mindy wasn't just a fluke, and this film really ticked all the right boxes.